 Remember that there’s a good chance that you’ll be early and have to buy new ones when the old ones expire, so this is why I suggest only buying a small percentage of puts for your portfolio and first selling riskier positions to raise cash.
 Raising cash is free and you will have to buy a tremendous number of puts to fully indemnify your portfolio if you skip that step.

-On one hand you can keep waiting and waiting until the market plummets right before your eyes and you have no protection in your portfolio leading to personal panic.
+On one hand you can keep waiting and waiting until the market plummets right before your eyes and you have no protection at all in your portfolio.
 Or you can evaluate the signs of a market top, keep some cash on the sidelines, and start incorporating some hedges into your portfolio now.
 You aren’t betting the farm that you’ll be right on the timing, because usually you can’t be, but you are just adding some hedges that you might be.